flintlib/arb/doc/source/fmpr.rst

     can be  *FMPR_PREC_EXACT* to perform an exact addition, provided that the result fits in memory.

-.. function:: slong fmpr_sum(fmpr_t s, const fmpr_struct * terms, slong len, slong prec, fmpr_rnd_t rnd)

-    Sets *s* to the sum of the array *terms* of length *len*, rounded to *prec* bits in the direction *rnd*.
-The sum is computed as if done without any intermediate rounding error, with only a single rounding applied to the final result.
-    Unlike repeated calls to *fmpr_add*, this function does not overflow if the magnitudes of the terms are far apart.
-Warning: this function is implemented naively, and the running time is quadratic with respect to *len* in the worst case.

 .. function:: slong fmpr_mul(fmpr_t z, const fmpr_t x, const fmpr_t y, slong prec, fmpr_rnd_t rnd)

 .. function:: slong fmpr_mul_ui(fmpr_t z, const fmpr_t x, ulong y, slong prec, fmpr_rnd_t rnd)